Characteristic classes as complete obstructions: The plus-cohomology groups of a principal bundle

+We now identify certain classes of maps in $\mathcal Bun_*$ which will play a fundamental role in defining the plus-cohomology groups.
+Most of these maps of bundles will be nullhomotopic when regarded as maps of spaces.

-\begin{dfnt} Let $X$ be a CW-complex pointed in a vertex, $G$ a nice topological group or a matrix group, $E$ a pointed $G$-bundle over $X$, and $A$ a topological abelian group. \begin{itemize} \item A morphism $\psi:E\to A$ in $\mathcal Bun\star$ is \textbf{of type k} if it factors through a universal map $T:E\to\tilde E$ in $\mathcal Bun\star$ for $\tilde E$ a nice pointed universal bundle.
+\begin{dfnt} Let $X$ be a CW-complex pointed in a vertex, $G$ a countable CW-group, $E$ a pointed $G$-bundle over $X$, and $A$ a topological abelian group. \begin{itemize} \item A morphism $\psi\colon E\to A$ in $\mathcal Bun_*$ is \textbf{of type U} if it factors through a universal map $T\colon E\to\tilde E$ in $\mathcal Bun_*$, where $\tilde E$ is a pointed $G$-bundle over a CW-complex $\tilde B$ pointed in one of its vertices such that $\tilde E$ admits the structure of a countable CW-complex and is contractible.
 Explicitly, this means that $\psi$ factors as